Aries Season Is Here To Give You The Boost You Need To Move Forward

 AdvertisementADVERTISEMENT

-From April 1 to 25, Mercury will start spinning backward in Aries, making this spunky retrograde take up the bulk of Aries Season.
+From 1st to 25th April, Mercury will start spinning backward in Aries, making this spunky retrograde take up the bulk of Aries Season.
 During this time, communication may become difficult, as we’ll be expressing ourselves from a heated place.
 It’s essential to take time to understand what we want to say and what others are telling us before reacting.
-Words can become salty, travel will be frustrating, and the overall momentum is going to be slower.
+Words can become salty, travel will be frustrating and the overall momentum is going to be slower.
 Be mindful and calm in expressing oneself.

 Each year brings a unique set of energies.
 This time around, Aries Season begins with a gentle melody and gradually transforms into a power ballad.
 To avoid unwanted occurrences, it is critical to stay in our lanes and focus on our own path.